DctrG/azure-vnet-cngfw-panorama/README.md

    - Log Collector and Log Collector Group configured
    - Panorama registration PIN generated in the Customer Support Portal --> Device Certificates
    - Panorama registration string generated
-   - Configure log forwarding profile and security policies either manually or automátically (see Terraform optional template below)
+   - Configure log forwarding profile and security policies either manually or automátically (see item #6 in deployment section below)

 3. Git clone this repository: https://github.com/DctrG/azure-vnet-cngfw.git (or download its content to your computer)